Deep-Symmetry/dysentery/README.md

 That said, if you find anything wrong, or discover anything new, *please* open an issue or submit a pull request so we can all improve our understanding together.

+## Analysis

+Our analysis so far can be found [here](doc/assets/CaptureAnalysis.pdf).
+Please help us figure out more if you can!

+The packet capture being used to analyze this protocol can be [downloaded](doc/assets/powerup.pcapng) so you can see if you notice anything we have not.

+## Status

 Dysentery is currently being developed as a [Clojure](http://clojure.org/) library, because I find that to be the